 Supplied is all of the tackle necessary for anything you may encounter.
 All required licenses are supplied as well as a cooler stocked with water and assorted sodas.
 We recommend bringing a light jacket, sunglasses, sunscreen and hat.
 Otherwise, all you have to do is arrive and be ready to go after a short briefing.

-We try to have a mate on board who works for tips to help with everything so the captain can concentrate on keeping the boat positioned where it needs to be.
+There will be an experienced mate on board who works for tips to help with everything so the captain can concentrate on keeping the boat positioned where it needs to be.

 Give us a call at 443-944-5484 or e-mail at baysideguideservice@yahoo.com if you have any questions or to set up a trip.
-You can also click on the "Book Now" link below.
-A 10% deposit is required and is fully refundable up to 3 days before the trip.

 Tog fishing would be starting up when the waters cool in October until our Ocean City season ends in mid-November.